Why choose our BSc (Hons) Marketing degree?

 - Semester 5: Emerging Themes, Strategic Marketing and Planning, Brand Management, Elective modules (Choose One) Research Methods or Research and the Professional

 - Semester 6: Any combination of electives equal to 60 Credits Capstone Project (Dissertation/Consultancy Project/Work Based Learning), Digital Strategy, Creativity and Innovation, Marketing and Account Management, International Market Development, Destination Marketing, Starting an Online Enterprise.

-*Students have the opportunity to gain a professional qualification whilst the Digital Marketing module through registering with the DMI (£300 fee) and minimum of 40% pass.
+*Students have the opportunity to gain a professional qualification whilst the Digital Marketing module through registering with the DMI (See Fees section below for details) and minimum of 40% pass.